 Mincemeat pies are sometimes served as well.
 These are small tarts filled with a delicious combination of currants, raisin, sugar, apples, candied peel, suet and sometimes nuts and cranberries.
 I also like to serve Mincemeat Oat Squares or small squares of Brandy and Mincemeat Cake but this is not at all traditional!

-After lunch, The Queen’s Christmas Broadcast and present opening we mostly just collapse on the sofas and play silly board games or maybe watch a Christmas film on television.
+After lunch, The King’s Christmas Broadcast and present opening we mostly just collapse on the sofas and play silly board games or maybe watch a Christmas film on television.
 If anyone is still hungry, there’s always plenty of chocolate and dried fruit, ‘sweetmeats’ (candy or crystallised fruit) and nuts.
 We also drink copious amounts of hot tea.

 At about 7 or 8pm , we have Cucumber Sandwiches and more tea.
 Making a sandwich with cucumber may sound odd, but thin cold slices of cucumber served on buttered white bread with salt and pepper are actually incredibly delicious.
 Sometimes salmon sandwiches are served as well.

 I miss my Canadian Christmases – and especially the people who are no longer with us – but over the years the British way of celebrating has grown on me too.
+I love how we now enjoy a hybrid of both country’s traditions in our family, but I hope this has given you a glimpse into some of the things you may experience if you find yourself in England for Christmas!

 What are some of your favourite Christmas traditions?